The ultimate state of pranayama (yogic breath-control) and meditation is a state where breathing is reduced as much as possible without force.

-In yoga and life breathing may guided or controlled for five main reasons.
+In yoga and life breathing may guided or controlled for seven (8) main reasons.
 These are:

 Pranayama (yogic breath-control) is the art of learning how to breathe less than normal (hypoventilation).
 Although sometimes fast, deep and/or complete breaths have benefits, the less you breathe overall the better your mental capacity is and the greater is the blood flow to nourish the brain and the heart.
 The haemoglobin also transfers oxygen more efficiently to all the cells of the body (the Bohr effect).
 Many studies on meditation have shown that focus and concentration are better when you breathe less!
 Additionally, the nervous system is much calmer when you breathe less and this is reflected in a reduced desire to eat.